• Skip to primary navigation

 • Give it a thump.
 The surface should be firm, and a juicy watermelon should have a deep hollow sound.

-Recipe ingredients on a marble counter.
+Watermelon Gazpacho ingredients arranged together on a marble counter.

 How to Make Watermelon Gazpacho